 The PTASP Final Rule divides providers into two categories based on size of fleet: Tier I (Large) Provider and Tier II (Small) Provider.
 In the CRTPO planning area, Charlotte Area Transit System (CATS) is a Large Provider and Iredell County Area Transportation System (ICATS), Mecklenburg Transportation System (MTS), and Union County Transportation (UCT) are Small Providers.
 The distinctions in requirements for Tier I and Tier II (Large and Small) Providers are detailed in the sections below.

 The PTASP performance measures in the table below were established as part of the PTASP Final Rule.
 All operators of public transportation systems that are recipients and sub-recipients of federal financial assistance under the Urbanized Area Formula Program and all rail transit operator recipients must develop safety performance targets based on the safety performance measures established in FTA’s National Public Transportation Safety Plan (National Safety Plan).
 Targets must be reviewed and updated annually as part of a safety plan (see the Plans section below).

 Transit agencies were required to set initial PTASP targets by July 20, 2020, but the deadline was extended one year to July 20, 2021, due to COVID-19.
 MPOs had 180 days after providers set and shared their initial targets to establish their own targets, with initial targets established no later than July 20, 2021.

 Transit agencies must update and certify their safety plans (including targets) annually.
 Each transit agency must establish a process and timeline for conducting the annual review and update of the PTASP.
-Each transit agency in the CRTPO planning area provided its current PTASP targets to the CRTPO in November 2021.
-The CRTPO supported the PTASP targets as provided by the transit agencies in January 2022.
+Each transit agency in the CRTPO planning area provides its current PTASP targets to the CRTPO in November.
+The CRTPO Board supports the PTASP targets as provided by the transit agencies the following January.